-It’s stunning to think that when HRH had her coronation in 1953, canisters of monochrome film had to be taken to aeroplanes and flown to TV stations across the Commonwealth, so people could see the TV pictures.
+It’s stunning to think that when HRH (RIP) had her coronation in 1953, canisters of monochrome film had to be taken to airplanes and flown to TV stations across the Commonwealth, so people could see the TV pictures.

-Now, we can live-stream our jubilee parties (or non-parties!) in 4K colour to our friends on the other side of the planet!!
+Now, we can live-stream our jubilee parties (or non-parties!) in 4K color to our friends on the other side of the planet!!